mcfnord/cem/src/ref/gal-nov14.md

 New York City (over a week).
 We spent all major holidays together, often visiting her mother and my own in the same day.

-Even when I dated Mel, I invited Emily and Chloe to family events, such as Thanksgiving, 2012.
+Even when I dated Melissa Burchett, I invited Emily and Chloe to family events.
 Emily and I maintained a commitment to being Chloe’s parents and being each other’s friend.
-Emily and Chloe always camped one or two nights with my family on 4^th^ of July, but when I dated Melissa Burchett in 2012, Chloe accompanied Melissa and me to the family holiday campout.
+Emily and Chloe always camped one or two nights with my family on 4^th^ of July, but when I dated Melissa in 2012, Chloe accompanied Melissa and me to the family holiday campout.
 Once Emily couldn’t accompany me to Christmas Eve at my sister Jan Dempsey’s house, where we always spent the night, so Chloe accompanied me without Emily.
-We attended three birthday parties for Epona (my niece) at Gasworks Park, but once Emily missed it on one occasion while Chloe attended.
+We attended three birthday parties for Epona (my niece) at Gasworks Park, but Emily missed it on one occasion while Chloe attended.

 A very common routine would be for Emily and Chloe to spend the weekend with me, and then Sunday night we would all visit my mom, Jeris Ockfen.
 We probably did this 30+ times together over the years.
+I also visited my mom just with Chloe on occasion.

 When Chloe was 3, I began video-chatting with both Emily and Chloe on Skype.
 Through some periods Emily would call me every day after work so I could talk to her and Chloe.
-When Emily and I stopped dating, we would all still talk on Skype.
+When Emily and I stopped dating, we would all still talk on Skype, often at Chloe’s request.
 We would coordinate visits to Seattle for Chloe to spend time with me.
-Chloe spent a few nights at my first apartment, where she had spent a year with Emily and me.
+Chloe spent a few nights without Emily at my first apartment.
 Then I moved to a small apartment on Capitol Hill, where Chloe also visited and spent the night.
 Chloe developed relationships with two other children in the building, and I would take all of them to the park, both with and without Emily